'The Governor Is An Enemy Of The People': Disruption Before Gov. DeSantis News Conference

 Frazier said not only would the governor not face them, of late he’s not faced the people of Florida during the COVID-19 surges.

 “Your governor, by the way, throughout this pandemic, has been asleep at the wheel.
 And in recent weeks, during the upsurge of the variant, this governor has been mysteriously missing in action.
 We are suggesting to you sir, and to the rest of the world, that when it comes down to the public welfare, this governor does not care.
 When it comes down to the people’s welfare this governor does not care.
-Here is our position, it’s time for him to address the people, got and get him.”READ MORE: Miami-Dade Schools Scramble To Address Teacher Shortage Due To COVID-19
+Here is our position, it’s time for him to address the people, got and get him.”READ MORE: COVID-19 Testing Site Finder

 “We have an ongoing pandemic in the world and this man is coming down from Tallahassee and doesn’t want the public to be in the press conference.
 What sense does that make,” said Wells Todd, with Take ‘Em Down Jacksonville, who was sitting near Frazier.